 Theatre Incarnate’s mandate is to produce artistically significant theatre.
-Our mission is to push the artistic habits and craftsmanship that create engaging theatre, and through a strict adherence to the unity of design with directorial concept we will compulsively play with genre, form, style and multi-disciplinary approaches to our art.
-With these fundamental principles our goal is to foster fresh artistic opportunities for both the audience and theatre community.
+Our mission is to push the artistic habits and craftsmanship that create engaging theatre, and through a strict adherence to the unity of design with directorial concept, we will compulsively play with genre, form, style, and multi-disciplinary approaches to our art.
+With these fundamental principles, our goal is to foster fresh artistic opportunities for both the audience and theatre community.

 Brenda is a physical theatre artist and designer.
 With Theatre Incarnate she has had the opportunity to create many original and/or adaptive works including: Dionysus is Getting Impatient, Master Orloff, Guernica, and Men Seldom.
 She has trained in physical theatre with the company Teatr Korzenie; creating three shows with them Death is Within Me, Replika 8 and Verge-In.
 Two of which were performed in Poland and presented at the International Theatre Festival in Tczew, Poland.
 Replika 8 earned the “Best Performance Award” at the festival.
 Brenda has also trained with One Yellow Rabbit, Ghost River Theatre, John Turner in Clown, Young Lungs Dance Exchange, and Tom Stroud in Improvised Movement.
 Brenda teaches acting at Prairie Theatre Exchange and previously at the University of Manitoba.
 She is the Head of Wardrobe at Prairie Theatre Exchange.
 To see Brenda’s Portfolio go to link here.

 Christopher Sobczak is a founding member and Co-Artistic Leader of Theatre Incarnate.
 He is a Winnipeg based artist whose theatrical areas of focus are Direction, Creative Writing, Story Theatre, Cinema and Clowning.
 He has studied Pochinko Clown with John Turner (of Mump and Smoot), and workshops in Bouffon and Clown (in the Lecoq and Gaulier styles).
 He has previously directed Theatre Incarnate productions of Maple Route, Boston Marriage, Men Seldom Make Passes at Girls Who Wear Glasses, The Hairy Ape, Pounding Nails in the Floor With My Forehead, Fool For Love, and Orphans.
 In addition to his prime interest in directing, Christopher works as a dramaturge with Theatre Incarnate; such productions as Whitechapel Redemption, Guernica, Dionysus is Getting Impatient, and Verge-In.
 Performing credits include Sapientia (Aztec Theatre), Grand Guignol Sur La Prairie (Echo Theatre), Arcadia (Incarnate), and The Hairy Ape (Incarnate).